Best of the West

-Vancouver, including historic Gastown and Chinatown is quite compact and easily explored by foot.
-Set on water and encompassed by mountains, this cosmopolitain city basks in glorious natural setting.
+Vancouver, including historic Gastown and Chinatown, is quite compact and easily explored by foot.
+Set on water and encompassed by mountains, this cosmopolitain city basks in a glorious natural setting.
 The smart and arty Listel Hotel will be your base for the next two nights, perfectly situated for your whirlwind introduction to the city with the best restaurants and attractions just minutes away from your hotel.

 On your second day, ride along Vancouver's beautiful Stanley Park's network of trails and along the seawall.
 This leisurely cycle gives you the best views of downtown Vancouver, the North Shore, Lion’s Gate Bridge and English Bay.
 Your guide will be on hand to tell you all the need-to-know facts and stories from Vancouver’s 125-year history.

 This afternoon has more adventure waiting with a simulated flight over Canada.
 At FlyOver Canada, you’ll sit suspended surrounded by a huge spherical screen while you take a sensory journey that will have you seeing, feeling and smelling the Canadian adventures that lie ahead of you.